 Can I transfer out loan parts that I am unable to sell?

 To transfer from one IFISA to another, you have to wait until the loans are repaid or you have to sell your loan parts early.

-However, if you are unable to sell some loan parts when you transfer to another IFISA, you will not be able to transfer those loan parts.
+However, if you're unable to sell some loan parts when you transfer to another IFISA, you won't be able to transfer those loan parts.

 If you're transferring your new IFISA contributions in the same tax year (which you can do if you transfer the entire pot), and the IFISA you're leaving is left with loan parts you can't sell, those loan parts will no longer be automatically tax free, unless they're covered by your annual Savings Allowance of £1,000 – which is very likely for most people.

-If it's any consolation, most loan parts that are hard to sell are loans that have gone bad, so for those loan parts you might not have expected to earn any interest anyway – taxed or otherwise.
+If it's any consolation (maybe), most loan parts that are hard to sell are loans that have gone bad, so for those loan parts you might not have expected to earn any interest anyway – taxed or otherwise.